siomarapantarotto/nodejs-playground/README.md

 ## Content

 - Install or update Node.js and use it to run JavaScript
-- Check installation or update
+- Check Node installation or update
 - Start & End Node on cmd terminal
 - Open VSCode directly from Node terminal
 - Run a java script file on VSCode terminal
-- Node Gobal object methods
+- Node Gobal Object with properties, functions, and objects
 - Modules and require to import files
 - File System module to work with files and directories
-- Streams & buffers to consume data before it has finished loading
+- Streams & Buffers to consume data before it has finished loading
+- Clients & Servers

 <!--
 - How to read and write files on the computer